thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment25" caption=false%}

 Instead, I searched the photograph's title, "Balanced Rocks," and found that balanced rocks are formed as when the wind plucks loose sand off the ground and blasts it against a boulder, eating away the rock's lower layers until only a narrow pedestal remains.
-I found that the formation of balanced rocks also depends on what kinds of material composes each layer of the rock: quartz particles stick closely together, and are more resistant to erosion, while sandstone made of feldspar and clay is loose, and crumbles easily away.
+I found that the formation of balanced rocks also depends on what kinds of material composes each layer of the rock: quartz particles stick closely together, and are more resistant to erosion, while sandstone made of feldspar and clay is loose, and crumbles easily away.[^10]

 Even after I learned how balanced rocks get formed, I cannot get past a feeling of wonder.
 I wonder at the cooperation between wind and sand, their joint ability to sculpt such lively forms.
 I wonder too that even in its absence, in the spaces where it has blown away, sediment divulges its stories.